matthew-andrews/workshop-making-it-work-offline/03-offline-todo/05-adding-data/README.md

 - The event listener responds to every `submit` event, prevents that event’s default action (which would otherwise refresh the page), calls `databasesTodosPut` with the value of the `input` element, and (if the item is successfully added) sets the value of the `input` element to be empty.
 - A function named `databasesTodosPut` returns a promise, stores the to-do item in the local database, along with a timestamp, and then resolves the promise.

 To test that this works, open up the web app again.
-Type some words into the `input` element and press “Enter.”
-Repeat this a few times, and then open up “Developer Tools” to the “Resources” tab again.
+Type some words into the `input` element and press **Enter**.
+Repeat this a few times, and then open up **Developer Tools** to the **Resources** tab again.
 You should see the items that you typed now appear in the todo object store.

 ![After adding a few items, they should appear in the todo object store](./screenshot.jpg)